Daily Log Report for Submitted by Richard Pyle |

 Disclaimer: Several aspects of the dive profile(s) illustrated above deviate from conventional wisdom regarding appropriate decompression procedures.
 The dives referred to on these web pages are of an experimental nature, and all persons involved with these dives are fully cognizant of the associated risks.
 The decompression practices followed on these dives are derived from published information, in conjunction with the many years of extensive experience of the divers involved.
 These practices have not been tested under controlled conditions, and may not work equally well for all divers.
 Kids, don't try this at home!! |

-These daily reports made possible through the generous support of Toshiba America.
+possible through the generous support of Toshiba America.

 Previous Day | Next Day |